VolkanSah/aicc-comments-reply-plugin/README.md

-# WPWMs ChatGPT Comments Reply
+# WPWMs - Comments Reply with ChatGPT(OpenAi)
 ###### WordPress Plugins by Volkan Sah - Simple codings
 ## Description

-WPWM OpenAI (ChatGPT) Comments Reply is a plugin that uses OpenAI's ChatGPT to automatically reply to comments on your WordPress website.
+WPWMs - Comments Reply with ChatGPT(OpenAi) is a plugin that uses OpenAI's ChatGPT to automatically reply to comments on your WordPress website.
 The plugin adds a "Reply with WPWM OpenAI" button to the comment line actions, which when clicked, sends the comment text to OpenAI's ChatGPT API and returns a suggested response.

 ## Table of Contents